jamashita/ts-boilerplate/README.md

 #### `yarn start`

-start js program. the entrypoint is `dist/index.js` .
+start js program. the entry point is `dist/index.js` .
 you have to `translate` `ts` files into `js` files at first.
 (this `translation` is called `transpile` .)